 If They Don’t Want to Open Up

-In a few cases people might be uncomfortable with deep questions.
+In a few cases, people might be uncomfortable with deep questions.

-If still they dig their heels, which is very rare, this might be the case that you are not comfortable yourself yet, or you are not projecting an aura of sincerity (read chapter below).
+If they still dig their heels, it’s possible that you are not comfortable yourself yet, or you are not projecting an aura of sincerity (read the chapter below).

-Step back to “safer” chit chat and go deeper again later on.
+Step back to “safer” chit-chat and go deeper again later on.

 Internalize That Going Deep is Normal